CalPlug/ESP8266_Load_Controller/Source Code/April2018Update/ESP8266 Application/README.md

 gather WiFi and MQTT credentials.
 In the standard arduino program, this function belongs in the setup().

-* setupWifi() is contained within the APModeSetup function which handles the 3 cases that can happen after credentials are entered.
+* setup_wifi() is contained within the APModeSetup function which handles the 3 cases that can happen after credentials are entered.
 It handles what is saved into the EEPROM.
 There's no need to call this function outside of APModeSetup().